How to stop your cat from scratching your furniture

 Find something for them to look at or buy toys that can help keep them active.
 This will help ease any anxiety or tension they are feeling instead of targeting your furniture.

-3. Redirect your cat’s behavior
+3. Redirect your cat’s behaviour

 If you catch your cat doing some sneaky scratching in places where they shouldn’t be, encourage them to move and do something else.
 Use a toy or call them away from what they are working their claws on.
 When you catch them scratching while cat sitting, avoid yelling at or smacking your cat; this type of negative reinforcement will only give them a reason to run away and avoid you.